bricker0/choropleth_map/README.md

 # Make your ONLINE map - only for UU students

+<a href="https://video.uu.nl/permalink/v1261a0c09470hp5c6c5/">Video showing the next set of steps from QGIS to Esri online</a>

 Before we get started with making your online map, zip your shapefile.
 Zip all the documents with the name of your shapefile into one compressed file.
 Or, save it as a KML file.
 This will need to be uploaded online.